factana/fogwing-simulator-for-raspberry-python/fw-iothub-sample-message/README.md

-# *Fogwing IoT Simulator Program for Raspberry Pi with DHT11*
+# *Fogwing IoT Simulator Program for Raspberry Pi with sample message*

 This directory provides two Python file that reads the data from DHT11 sensor and sends to Fogwing IoTHub.